LukePappa/Ourism/synthesis.md

 The universe is an unbounded act of self-realization, where everything present at its inception perceives a world-branch in which it becomes increasingly conscious of being.
-Being may formalized as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.
+Being may be formalized as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.